Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Abstract

 \section{Abstract}

 Discovering the underlying mathematical expressions describing a dataset is a core challenge for artificial intelligence.
 This is the problem of \textit{symbolic regression}.
-Despite recent advances in training neural networks to solve complex tasks, deep learning approaches to symbolic regression are lacking.
-We propose a framework that combines deep learning with symbolic regression via a simple idea: use a large model to search the space of small models.
-More specifically, we use a recurrent neural network to emit a distribution over tractable mathematical expressions, and employ reinforcement learning to train the network to generate better-fitting expressions.
-Our algorithm significantly outperforms standard genetic programming-based symbolic regression in its ability to exactly recover symbolic expressions on a series of benchmark problems, both with and without added noise.
-More broadly, our contributions include a framework that can be applied to optimize hierarchical, variable-length objects under a black-box performance metric, with the ability to incorporate a priori constraints in situ.
+Despite recent advances in training neural networks to solve complex tasks, deep learning approaches to symbolic regression are underexplored.
+We propose a framework that leverages deep learning for symbolic regression via a simple idea: use a large model to search the space of small models.
+Specifically, we use a recurrent neural network to emit a distribution over tractable mathematical expressions and employ a novel risk-seeking policy gradient to train the network to generate better-fitting expressions.
+Our algorithm outperforms several baseline methods (including Eureqa, the gold standard for symbolic regression) in its ability to exactly recover symbolic expressions on a series of benchmark problems, both with and without added noise.
+More broadly, our contributions include a framework that can be applied to optimize hierarchical, variable-length objects under a black-box performance metric, with the ability to incorporate constraints in situ, and a risk-seeking policy gradient formulation that optimizes for best-case performance instead of expected performance.